tum-esm/utils/docs/pages/api-reference.md

 def insert_replacements(content: str, replacements: dict[str, str]) -> str
 ```

-For every key in replacements, replaces `%key$` in the
+For every key in replacements, replaces `%key%` in the
 content with its value.